eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 from AUTOSAR and is still used in the API with these names.
 The so called canonical protocol is implemented in the namespace ``capro``.

-The following table gives an overview over the different terminologies and the current mapping:
+The following table gives an overview of the different terminologies and the current mapping:

 |         | Group   | Instance         | Topic                  |
 |---------|---------|------------------|------------------------|